 Biden also worked to preserve Delaware’s favorable corporate climate, legislated against domestic violence and crafted an anti-crime bill that provided for 100,000 more cops on the nation’s streets, banned assault weapons and mandated tougher penalties for drug dealers.
 Known for his foreign policy work, the well-traveled senator purportedly called Serbian leader Slobodan Milosevic a war criminal to his face during a 1993 visit to Belgrade.
 Nearly a decade later, Biden voted to authorize the use of force in Iraq.
 Nonetheless, he eventually became a critic of the way George W. Bush’s administration handled the conflict.

 Having raised a solid amount of campaign cash, Biden launched his first presidential bid in June 1987.
 On the campaign trail, he took to paraphrasing British Labour politician Neil Kinnock.
 Although he had appropriately credited Kinnock in prior speeches, he failed to do so during an appearance at the Iowa State Fair and even borrowed facts from Kinnock’s life, stating inaccurately, for example, that he was the first in his family to go to college and that his ancestors were coal miners.
 Soon after, reports surfaced that Biden had likewise allegedly lifted passages from Robert F. Kennedy and Hubert Humphrey, and he was caught on camera exaggerating his academic credentials.
-With hiscandidacy on the defensive, Biden withdrew that September to concentrate on the Bork hearings.
+With his candidacy on the defensive, Biden withdrew that September to concentrate on the Bork hearings.
 He then collapsed the following February from a life-threatening brain aneurysm, underwent two surgeries and took a seven-month leave from the Senate.

 Joe Biden as Vice President

 Biden kicked off his second attempt at the White House 20 years later, during the 2008 primary, but dropped out after securing only 1 percent of the delegates in the Iowa Democratic caucuses.
 Despite his penchant for gaffes, Barack Obama tapped him to be his running mate after winning the Democratic nomination.
 In the November 2008 presidential elections, Obama and Biden bested their Republican opponents, John McCain and Sarah Palin, with 52.9 percent of the popular vote.
+In 2012 they defeated Republican challenger Mitt Romney and his running mate Paul Ryan.